 There are some approximately 77.5 million owned dogs in the United States.
 Most dog attacks are occurring in spaces shared with dog owners such as public parks and other urban areas.
 It is very natural for people to feel at least a bit threatened for their own safety and even more for that of their children.

-How To Avoid Dog Attack
+How To Fight Off A Dog Attack

 Freeze.
 One of the most instinctive, but yet worst things to do, is run.
 It is second nature to run from danger, but running from a dog is most likely to not only get you caught by the dog, but more so also get the animal into a predatory mindset.
 Your running will be seen as a challenge at the least.
 A dog is many times more likely to chase a moving target.
 Unless you are Usain Bolt, you cannot outrun a dog, and he will take you down from behind.
 This is a given.